bczech/BRASSVis/README.md

 Installation
 =====
-First of all, clone this repo by: `git clone https://github.com/bczech/BRASSViz`
+First of all, clone this repo by: `git clone https://github.com/bczech/BRASSVis`

 In order to use a BRASSVis, installatin of R 4.0 is required.
 Check [CRAN](https://cran.r-project.org/) website to download the latest R version.

-BRASSViz requires installing additional R packages that can be downloaded by running R script stored in [src/install_packages.R](src/install_packages.R).
+BRASSVis requires installing additional R packages that can be downloaded by running R script stored in [src/install_packages.R](src/install_packages.R).

 Usage
 =====

-BRASSViz provides multiple options to visualize your BEDPE file:
+BRASSVis provides multiple options to visualize your BEDPE file:

 ```
 usage: BRASSVis.R [options]